Hailey Baldwin And Justin Bieber Take Their Love To Miami For Some Fun In The Sun

-Hailey Baldwin and Justin Bieber have taken their love to Miami, Florida for some fun in the sun, per E!
+Hailey Baldwin and Justin Bieber have taken their love to Miami, Florida, for some fun in the sun, per E!
 News.
 This marks their first trip as a newly engaged couple.
-They had just returned from their Bahamas vacation on Tuesday before hopping on a private plane heading straight for “the sunshine state’ on Friday.
+They had just returned from their Bahamas vacation on Tuesday before hopping on a private plane heading straight for the sunshine state on Friday.

-A source revealed to the media outlet that the couple decided to keep it lowkey, “just the two of them”, as they soaked up some of Miami’s sun while kicking it by the pool at the hotel they were staying at on Saturday.
+A source revealed to the media outlet that the couple decided to keep it low key, “just the two of them,” as they soaked up some of Miami’s sun while kicking it by the pool at the hotel they were staying at on Saturday.

 “Justin and Hailey hung out poolside at a cabana at SLS South Beach, just the two of them,” the source said.
 “They seemed extremely happy and loving,” the source added.

 It turns out the couple received some royal treatment as one part of one of the hotel’s pools was completely reserved just for them.
-Armed with a security guard, the source goes on to reveal that no body was able to “get near them”.
+Armed with a security guard, the source goes on to reveal that nobody was able to “get near them.”

 “They were steps away from the pool party at [the] Hyde Beach [lounge] with over a thousand people nearby, but no one could get near them.
 They had one security guard with them.
 They had part of one the pools completely closed down for them and nobody could get into the area.
 Security was extremely tight and wasn’t letting anyone even close to where they were.”